Bellarmine College Preparatory: Soccer

-Co-Curricular Programs
+Co-curricular programs

 Robotics

-The Robotics Team is one of the larger organizations at Bellarmine with around 80 members.
-The team has won the World Chairman's Award (the highest award in FIRST), and the World Championships 5 times, the most of any FIRST team, in 2011, 2014, 2017, 2018, and 2022.
-The team also holds the record for most regional events won, having 40 regional wins to their name.
-In 2008, Bellarmine first entered VEX Robotics and in 2009–2010 won 16 regional competitions, 6 of them in international competition.
+The Robotics Team, named The Cheesy Poofs, has over 100 members.
+The high school competes in two different divisions: FTC and FRC.
+The team has won the World Chairman's Award (the highest award in FIRST) in 2004, and the World Championships 5 times (the most of any FIRST team) in 2011, 2014, 2017, 2018, and 2022.
+The team also holds the record for most regional events won, having 44 regional wins to their name.
+In 2008, Bellarmine first entered VEX Robotics and in 2009–2010 won 16 regional competitions, 7 of them in international competition.
 In the 2010–2011 season, Bellarmine's VEX team 254A won the VEX World Excellence Award, the highest it confers.
 In 2014, the team won three regionals, the Curie Division, and World Championships.
 The school shares a partnership with NASA's Ames Research Center in Mountain View, California.
+In 2022, Bellarmine's Team 254F won the VEX World Championships in Dallas Texas.

 Student media & publications

-In 2008 Bellarmine began its own radio station, KBCP The Bell, as a legal, unlicensed station at 1650 AM which reaches a 1-mile radius of the school.
+In 2008, Bellarmine began its own radio station, KBCP The Bell, as a legal, unlicensed station at 1650 AM which reaches a 1-mile radius of the school.
 Programs include 30-minute newscasts, sports shows, daily music shows, and political talk radio.
-In August 2013 KBCP partnered with PlayON sports to produce bellarminetv.com, which then re-associated with High School Cube.
-In September 2013 KBCP added home Hockey games to its covered sports.
-KBCP also plays music during lunch break and offers student-run programs such as The Way Too Early Show, Hammertime, The Afternoon Grind and Cloud 140.
-KBCP peaked at 3700 listeners during its broadcast of the Bellarmine-Saint Francis football game in 2016.

-The school is also host to a range of student publications.
-The student newspaper, The Bell Online, transformed into an online media source from the historic weekly-produced, The Cardinal in 2016 and publishes daily features, athletic stories and campus announcements.
-The yearbook, The Carillon is one of the state's oldest secondary school yearbooks and has won multiple national awards, including the National Student Press Association Pacemaker Awards and the Columbia Scholastic Press Association Crown Awards.
-In the past, other student publications included the Bellarmine Political Review and the Written Echo.